A survey of $\chi$-boundedness: Subdivisions

 A {\em string graph} is the intersection graph of a set of curves in the plane.
 String graphs are particularly nice in this context, for three reasons: \begin{itemize} \item Pawlik, Kozik, Krawczyk, Laso\'{n}, Micek, Trotter and Walczak~\cite{sevenpoles} showed that the Burling graph is a string graph; \item the ideal of all string graphs is 2-controlled (see \ref{stringcontrol}); and \item no string graph contains a $(\ge 1)$-subdivision of $K_{3,3}$ as an induced subgraph. \end{itemize} Consequently, we have \begin{thm} For every forest of chandeliers $H$ and all $\kappa\ge 0$, every string graph $G$ with $\omega(G)\le \kappa$ and $\chi(G)$ sufficiently large contains $H$ as an induced subgraph. \end{thm} This is much more than saying that $H$ is pervasive in the ideal of string graphs; we get not only an induced subdivision of $H$, but $H$ itself.

 What happens for ideals that are not $r$-controlled?
-Thus, now we can assume that for any convenient, fixed value of $r$, and all graphs in the ideal, all $r$-balls in the graph have bounded chromatic number, that is, the ideal is ``$r$-bounded''.
-To show that a forest of chandeliers $H$ is pervasive, we need to show there is a value of $r$ where we can handle $r$-bounded ideals, and that motivates the following definition.
-Let us say a multigraph $H$ is {\em widespread} if for every subdivision $H'$ of $H$ and all $\kappa\ge 0$, there exists $r\ge 0$ such that for every $r$-bounded ideal $\mathcal{I}$ of $H'$-subdivision-free graphs all with clique number at most $\kappa$, the chromatic number of members of $\mathcal{I}$ is bounded.
-Being widespread is roughly the complementary property to being pervasive in $r$-controlled ideals; a graph $H$ is both pervasive in all $r$-controlled ideals for all $r$, and widespread, if and only if it is pervasive in the ideal of all graphs.
+Let us say a multigraph $H$ is {\em widespread} if for every subdivision $H'$ of $H$, there exists $r\ge 0$ such that for every ideal of $H'$-subdivision-free graphs is $r$-controlled.
+Being widespread is roughly complementary to being pervasive in $r$-controlled ideals; a graph is both pervasive in all $r$-controlled ideals for all $r$, and widespread, if and only if it is pervasive in the ideal of all graphs.

 So we would like to determine which graphs are widespread.
 In view of the conjecture \ref{chandconj}, we expected the answer to be, again, forests of chandeliers, but this is false.
 In~\cite{bananatrees}, we found a multigraph that is not a forest of chandeliers, that is widespread: the multigraph obtained from a triangle by adding many parallel edges between two of the three pairs of vertices, and adding one parallel edge (so, two total) between the last pair.
 (This can be converted to a graph with the same properties by subdividing edges.)
 This does not disprove the conjecture \ref{chandconj}, but it does mean we have no idea which graphs are widespread.
 Perhaps they all are?
 As discussed in \cite{bananatrees}, the case of 2-controlled graphs is critical here; indeed, the conjecture that all graphs are widespread is equivalent to the following.